-It’s located northernmost city on the West Bank, it is lively, attractive, and well worth the journey.
 Its center is a hive of activity, with stalls lining wide streets and carts piled high with fresh produce. it has seen an important deal of conflict, of course, and from the ashes have risen some astounding community projects, primarily the Freedom Theatre based in the heart of the area refugee camp.

-This center teaches a lot of arts and drama as well as putting on regular shows at the Jenin Cinema site.
+This center teaches a lot of arts and drama as well as putting on regular shows at the cinema Jenin site.
 Also, there is an orchestra called Strings of Freedom.

-it is the main centre of trade for the all towns and villages of the north, and the wider governorate is also home to the impressive Arab American University.
+It is the main center (The heart of Jenin) of trade for the all towns and villages of the north, and the wider governorate is also home to the impressive Arab American University.
 It is an attractive city, built on the slopes of a hill and surrounded by orchards of fig and palm trees.
 There is a great visitor center to guide orientate and educate tourists, a beautiful Old City too, and some great attractions just a short drive out of the center.
-Jenin was the first city to be freed from Israeli occupation in November 1995 after 27 years.
-It was transferred to the Palestinian Authority under the Oslo Agreement.

 The West Bank was ruled as a part of Jordan from 1950 until it was invaded by Israel in the Six-Day War of 1967, despite being separated from the Jordanian people of the East Bank by the Jordan River.
 Both Palestinian mistrust of the Hashemite monarchy and West Bank Palestinians’ desire for an independent state contributed to the tense relationship between the East and West banks.